Dorcas126/Setup-and-mobile-first-project/README.md

 ## 🚀 Live Demo

-> Add a link to your deployed project.
+> Here is a link to the deployed project.

 - [Live Demo Link](https://dorcas126.github.io/Setup-and-mobile-first-project/)